-The derivative \mathcal{D} considers the change of f with the "flow" in the motion in phase space.
+The so-called substantial derivative D/Dt considers the change of f with the "flow" in the motion in phase space.
 The right-hand-side is the "collision integral" taking the effect of collisions on the evolution of f into account.
 Here many-body aspects appear.